Search

 David had been serving at Beulah Baptist Church as Associate Pastor from 2014 to 2018 alongside the Senior Pastor Graham Holliday who retired in 2018.
 David then became the Senior Minister in 2018 and since this time he has established several initiatives, (both inside & outside the church) with the outcome of a fruitful and meaningful relationship.

 David is married to Caroline who also worked in the City of London.
-Caroline is an amazing wife and Mum who loves God and is involved in the life of the church.
+Caroline has been working for Bexhill Foodbank as their administrator since September 2024, and is involved in the life of the church.
+She recently stepped down from leading our very popular Toddlers group after 10 wonderful years.

 Karline passionately believes that God was preparing her all along for this current position.
 God led her family to Bexhill and more specifically to Beulah to be an active part of this church family and be willing vessels for God’s love in their spiritual home.
 She feels it is her honour and privilege to serve God through Beulah and the wider community.

-Karline has been married for 20 years to Braam, who is part of the worship team.
+Karline has been married since 2004 to Braam, who is part of the worship team.
 He joins her in being an active part of our church family.
 They have 3 sons, Chris, Braam, and Harry and they enjoy taking long walks, swimming in the sea, and having BBQs.

 Jonathan Mfula